Walpack Center, New Jersey · Since 1949

 1945

-The Beginning The Walpack Inn was founded by the Lombardi and Zichella families in a stone house on Route 615.
-Joe Lombardi later built a small wooden structure on 40 acres.
-The upper level housed a bar and two dining rooms serving locals, hunters, fishermen, and weekend visitors.
-The menu centered on steak and spaghetti — a tradition that would define the kitchen for decades.
+The Walpack Inn was born in 1945, when the Lombardi and Zichella families opened a steak and spaghetti restaurant in a stone house on Route 615.
+Joe Lombardi later built a small wooden structure on 40 acres — a bar upstairs, two dining rooms below, serving the locals, hunters, fishermen, and anyone willing to make the drive into the valley.

 1949